CYCle: Choosing Your Collaborators Wisely to Enhance Collaborative Fairness in Decentralized Learning: Additional Experimental Results

 \subsection{Imbalanced Data Study}

-In this study, we explore a range of values for the parameters $\kappa$ and $m$ in imbalanced settings, as detailed in Section \ref{section: experimental-setup}.
+In this study, we explore a range of values for the parameters $\kappa$ and $m$ in imbalanced settings, involving five participants ($N=5$), as detailed in Section~\ref{section: experimental-setup}.
 The purpose of this variation is to demonstrate the effectiveness of our proposed CYCle method in ensuring positive collaboration gains for each participant, showcasing a higher degree of fairness in comparison to FedAvg and VPDL.
-For a comprehensive view of these results, please see Figure \ref{fig: our-fedavg-imbalanced} and Table \ref{tab: imbstudy}.
+For a comprehensive view of these results, please see Figure~\ref{fig: our-fedavg-imbalanced} and Table~\ref{tab: imbstudy}.
+Table~\ref{tab: imbstudy} reports performance across five different imbalance settings using three metrics: MVA, MCG, and CGS.
+FedAvg suffers from a higher CGS and, in some scenarios, a large variance in individual participant outcomes, indicating fairness issues.
+VPDL offers stronger privacy guarantees but significantly underperforms in both accuracy and fairness.
+CYCle, in contrast, achieves a compelling balance.
+It consistently improves fairness over both baselines, as evidenced by its lower CGS across all five settings.
+This suggests that CYCle more equitably distributes collaborative benefits.

+These findings confirm that CYCle not only preserves collaboration benefits but also effectively mitigates the challenges of unequal data distributions, an essential feature for practical decentralized learning algorithms.